SohamBhow22/Personal_Zerodha_DataEngineering_v2/README.md

 # Personal_Zerodha_DataEngineering_v2
-2nd version of the Zerodha DE Project as I forgot work on the 1st one
+2nd version of the Zerodha DE Project as I forgot the work already done on the 1st one